 We met new people, sang karaoke (quite badly) & laughed often.
 Kristi, Ann, Stacey and I were even featured in the next year’s brochure for the cruise.(which we did not take again!)
 The cruise was not as we expected, but since good friends are fun and share life’s joy, we still enjoy talking about our crazy vacation.

-Good friends are fun because joy and laughter are an important part of life.
-Having fun together is also when we can be our truest selves in an accepting space.
 Finding friends we enjoy doing life with is truly a great treasure.
-As it says in Proverbs, “a cheerful heart is good medicine”.
+As it says in Proverbs, “A cheerful heart is good medicine”.

-Qualities of a Good Friend: Forgiving
+Quality of a Good Friend: Forgiving

 The sixth quality of what makes a good friend is forgiveness.
 In many ways, this is the most important quality.
 Without a steady stream of forgiveness, the other traits will not matter.
 Love and forgiveness go hand in hand; to experience great love requires great forgiveness.